Low-temperature heating systems are where all domestic heating systems are headed.

-Once your system is up and running your main battle is against corrosion.
+Once your system is up and running your primary battle is against corrosion.
 This mainly comes from the radiators which deposit dirt into the system water.
-This creates issues such as damage to the pump and valves, scaling in the main heat exchanger in the case of gas boilers, balancing issues and reducing emitter efficiency.
+This creates issues such as damage to the pump and valves, scaling in the primary heat exchanger in the case of gas boilers, balancing issues and reducing emitter efficiency.

 Corrosion is a chemical reaction.
 As with any chemical reaction, the hotter the chemical, the faster the reaction.
-This is because as any molecule heats up it gets excited and vibrates at a higher frequency.
-This increases its 'collision rate' with other chemicals that it may react with, and in turn, increases the chemical reaction rate.
+This is because as any molecule heats up, it gets excited and vibrates at a higher frequency.
+This increases its 'collision rate' with other chemicals that it may react with, increasing the chemical reaction rate.

 Oxygen level is the main variable here.
 Oxygen is the active ingredient of corrosion, hence the term 'oxidation '.
 This is apparent when we compare open vent systems vs sealed systems.

 In an open-vented system, the water rapidly reduces its 'dissolved oxygen' content as the system heats up above 80°c.
 The fact it's open to the atmosphere means this oxygen can leave the system and so after this temperature the corrosion rate begins to drop rapidly.

 In a sealed system, however, the fact it's slightly pressurised increases this oxygen saturation temperature and so the oxygen stays within the water.
 The fact that the system is sealed also gives nowhere for the oxygen to go, so the corrosion rate steadily increases.